![]() |

 Zelu's jaw unhinged.
 Every hair on her body stood on end.
 What the fuck?
 She glanced around the studio to see if anyone else was reacting to this, but all she could see were the hot white lights that stung her eyes. (p.207)

 All of this serves to establish a subtle but gradually building tension within Death of the Author.
-While Zelu views the value of her work as deriving from the extent to which it communicates her experiences onto the larger world, this same view of Zelu as the sole arbiter of Rusted Robots's true meaning can, as the above interview demonstrates, very easily turn toxic.
+While Zelu views the value of her work as deriving from the extent to which it transmutes her will onto the larger world, this same view of Zelu as the sole arbiter of Rusted Robots's true meaning can, as the above interview demonstrates, very easily turn toxic.
+While Amanda claims that authorial intent cannot be ignored, in practice this attempt to read Zelu's work through an autobiographical framework merely acts as an affirmation of Amanda's own biases regarding Zelu's disability.

-As the three-way crisis between the Humes, the NoBodies, and the Trippers reaches its climax, Ankara eventually realizes that the only way that she can hope to resolve this dispute is to perform an action which demonstrates to all sides of this struggle the simple truth that she asserted in her story's opening scene--the simple truth which seems to have driven Zelu to write this novel to begin with.
-This is that, despite the setbacks she and Zelu have experienced, they both have a future that is not defined by their respective pasts.
+As the three-way crisis between the Humes, the NoBodies, and the Trippers reaches its climax, Ankara eventually realizes that the only way that she can hope to resolve this dispute is to perform an action which demonstrates to all sides of this struggle the simple truth that she asserted in her story's opening scene--the simple truth which, indeed, seems to have driven Zelu to write Ankara's story to begin with.
+This is that, despite the setbacks Ankara and Zelu have experienced, they both have a future that is not defined by their respective pasts.

 Much as how Zelu's story has followed the vibrant life of Rusted Robot's author after her book is published--detailing the personal hardships and joys that unfold as a result of Zelu's literary success--Ankara's story similarly follows the life of Zelu's fictional protagonist as she navigates the worsening conflict between the Humes and the NoBodies--a conflict which leads Ankara, much like Zelu, through vital experiences of joy, fear, love, and desperation.

-When Zelu initially began writing Rusted Robots, she did so in response to her own feelings of desperation and hopelessness at the loss of her job.
-Zelu is very deliberately shown by Okorafor to have responded to her own failed career as a teacher and a writer by seeking to produce a work of radically original creativity.
-In the end, it is these emotions of fear and hopelessness which Zelu utilizes as a kind of personal fuel, transmuting her experiences of rejection into a form of creative escape.
+When Zelu, at the start of her own story, initially began writing Rusted Robots, she is established to have done so in response to her own feelings of desperation and hopelessness at the loss of her job.
+Zelu is very deliberately shown by Okorafor to have reacted to her own failed career as a teacher and a writer by seeking to produce a work of radically original creativity.
+In the end, it is these emotions of fear and hopelessness which Zelu utilizes as a kind of personal fuel, transmuting her experiences of rejection into a form of creative escape, and in the process (very literally) creating Ankara's reality.

-Similarly, as Rusted Robots nears its end, Ankara's parallel story follows it's protagonist as she chooses to embark upon the very same creative act as Zelu--taking her own feelings of despair at the ongoing war with the Trippers, and seeking escape from these emotions in an act of creativity that is framed as a nearly spiritual act of self-liberation.
-Much as with Zelu, Ankara ultimately manages to resolve the conflict of her own narrative by confronting her personal demons, and creating "something new."
+Similarly, as Rusted Robots nears its end, Ankara's parallel story follows it's protagonist as she chooses to not only embark upon the very same creative venture as Zelu, but does so in a context that is in its own way strikingly similar to Zelu's.
+Much as with Zelu's despair at her future career, Ankara takes her feelings of despair at the ongoing war with the Trippers, and seeks escape from these emotions in an act of creativity that is framed as a nearly spiritual act of self-liberation.
+Much as with Zelu, Ankara ultimately manages to resolve the conflict of her own narrative by confronting her personal demons, and creating something that is "something new" when she creates a work of art that gives her own life meaning and purpose.

-All sides of this three-way battle have been established to represent opposing articulations of the nature of art.
-The Humes believe that the meaning of their existence is defined by the purpose they were created to serve--that the intentions of their creators are all that matter.
-Meanwhile, the NoBodies believe that their continued existence in spite of their creators' deaths, necessitates the obliteration of all traces of human civilization--essentially, the ultimate severing of the art from the artist.
-Similarly, the Trippers follow an even more extreme and violent ideology, and believe that the existence of natural beauty itself demands the complete obliteration not only of all human culture, but life itself.
+All sides of this three-way battle have been established to represent opposing articulations of the nature of art--philosophies which, of course, also emerge throughout Zelu's half of the book.
+The Humes believe that the meaning of their existence is defined by the purpose they were created to serve--that to quote the words of the reporter who interviews Zelu, "authorial intent cannot be ignored."
+Similarly, the NoBodies believe that their continued existence in spite of their creators' deaths necessitates the obliteration of all traces of human civilization--essentially, the ultimate severing of the art from the artist.
+Meanwhile, the Trippers follow an even more extreme and violent ideology, and believe that the existence of natural beauty itself demands the complete obliteration not only of all human culture, but life itself.

-Or, to view this problem from an inverted perspective, should Zelu end her own half of the story by affirming her identity as the true arbiter of Rusted Robots's meaning (writing a sequel to her novel that fulfills her artistic vision irrespective of what her fans and critics expect) then won't that personal victory come at the expense of her art?
-The point of the story Zelu has written has been that Ankara is not constrained by the intentions of her creators, and so what will be signified by an ending in which Zelu (as Ankara's real-life creator) conclusively demonstrates that she and she alone controls Ankara's fate?
+Or, to view this problem from an inverted perspective, should Zelu end her own half of the story by affirming her identity as the true arbiter of Rusted Robots's meaning (thereby writing a sequel to her novel that fulfills her artistic vision irrespective of what her fans and critics expect) then won't that personal affirmation of her identity as Rusted Robots's one true author technically come at the expense of her art?
+The point of Rusted Robots has at least so far been that Ankara is not constrained by the intentions of her creators, and that while she may have been created to document human culture, the meaning and purpose which Ankara has found in this endeavor is entirely her own.
+With that in mind, what will be signified by an ending in which Zelu (as Ankara's actual real-life creator) conclusively demonstrates that she and she alone controls the fate of this character?

-To borrow the language of the book's title, is Okorafor going to conclude these two stories by asserting that the author of Rusted Robots died the instant she submitted her work to a publisher?
-Alternately, is she going to claim that this author's protagonist was never truly alive to begin with?
+To borrow the language of the book's title, is Okorafor going to conclude these two stories by asserting that the author of Rusted Robots (metaphorically) died the instant she submitted her work to a publisher, and that the many vital experiences she subsequently had as a result of this work are meaningless?
+Alternately, is she going to claim the opposite, and assert that Zelu's fictional protagonist was never truly alive to begin with--that Ankara's quest for meaning and purpose is ultimately rooted in a foolish rejection of the fact that, in a very literal sense, she isn't real?

 Concluding Thoughts

-Because, again, there is a very critical aspect of this novel's premise which Okorafor skillfully keeps hidden from her readers until the very end.
-Moreover, this is an element which is revealed via four simple words that have so far loomed prominently in the background of both Zelu's and Ankara's lives, but which (when suddenly coupled with an additional two) take on a very different meaning and significance.
+Because, again, like I alluded to at the start of this review, there is a very critical aspect of Death of the Author's premise which Okorafor skillfully keeps hidden from her readers until her very final chapter.
+Moreover, this is a story element which is revealed via the four simple words that have so far loomed prominently in the background of both Zelu's and Ankara's lives--words which seemingly define the nature of both characters' respective existences, but which are also in the very last chapter shown to be incomplete.